+Auto BIOS will automatically setup the port A address.
 COM1/3F8 Enable onboard Serial port A and address is 3F8H.
 COM2/2F8 Enable onboard Serial port A and address is 2F8H.
 COM3/3E8 Enable onboard Serial port A and address is 3E8H.
 COM4/2E8 Enable onboard Serial port A and address is 2E8H.
-Disabled Disable onboard Serial port A. Auto The BIOS will automatically use IRQ/DMA resource for Serial port A.
+Disabled Disable onboard Serial port A.